seal-io/appilot/README.md

 # Appilot

 Appilot`[ə'paɪlət]` stands for application-pilot.
-It is an experimental project that introduces GPTOps: operate your applications using GPT-like LLM.
+It is an experimental project that helps you operate applications using GPT-like LLM.

 ## Demo